ghostbsd/ghostbsd-build/README.md

 ```
 ./build.sh
 ```
-(Option) To build GhostBSD using stages.
+(Experimental) To build GhostBSD using stages.
 Stage1 is for preliminary workspace setup (i.e. fetch & install packages).
 Stage2 is for livecd setup and ISO creation.
 ```